If you are planning a visit to the stunning town of Interlaken or anywhere nearby a visit to Harder Kulm is certainly in order.

 Sitting right next to the restaurant, which we will discuss next, is the Two-Lakes Bridge viewing platform.

-The Two Lakes Bridge viewing platform juts out over the edge and is a glass-floored viewing platform.
+The Two Lakes Bridge viewing platform, which is glass-floored, juts out over the edge.
 The magnificent view is incredible as you stand perched over the town of Interlaken, looking down the valley.

 You will be able to see the turquoise waters of Lake Brienz, the deep blue waters of Lake Thun, and the famous mountain peaks of the Eiger, Jungfrau, and Mönch.